 Creating accessible electronic documents, including Word, PDF, Excel, and PowerPoint, saves time and dramatically reduces the need for Section 508 remediation.

 Section 508 resources

 The information listed below is intended solely as a small sampling of resources and tools available for users who create web content.
-There are also many other resources available by searching the internet, using applicable keywords.
+There are also many other resources available by searching the internet, using keywords.